Sreelakshmi-rv/biaslens-ai/README.md

 ## Agentic AI-Powered Fairness Analysis Platform

-BiasLens is an advanced fairness analysis tool that uses a multi-agent AI system to automatically detect, analyze, and explain bias in machine learning models.
+BiasLens is a lightweight, modular fairness analysis system that uses a multi-agent AI architecture to evaluate and explain bias in machine learning models.
+It automates dataset profiling, preprocessing, model evaluation, fairness metric computation, and natural-language interpretation through Generative AI.

 ### Features